-The Camp Health Officer's Training Course is located at my.scouting.org
+The Camp Health Officer's Training Course is located at www.scouting.org/wp-content/uploads/2022/01/FINAL-VERSION-CHO-Training-LONG-TERM.pptx

 The aquatics program is properly staffed and supervised by qualified individuals.

 Camp properties are only subject to Specific Requirement F and only if they have a pool.